top of page

 The Justice Takes the Stand

-The whole of Justice Brewer's argument can be summarized in the following quotation (the entire decision can be found at the end of this article):
+The whole of Brewer's argument can be summarized in the following quotation (the entire decision can be found at the end of this article):

 There is no dissonance in these declarations.
 There is a universal language pervading them all, having one meaning; they affirm and reaffirm that this is a religious nation.